Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: Abstract

 \section{Abstract}

-Closed-loop optimal control design for high-dimensional nonlinear systems has been a long-standing problem.
+Closed-loop optimal control design for high-dimensional nonlinear systems has been a long-standing challenge.
 Traditional methods, such as solving the associated Hamilton-Jacobi-Bellman equation, suffer from the curse of dimensionality.
 Recent literature proposed a new promising approach based on supervised learning, by leveraging powerful open-loop optimal control solvers to generate training data and neural networks as efficient high-dimensional function approximators to fit the closed-loop optimal control.
 This approach successfully handles certain high-dimensional optimal control problems but still performs poorly on more challenging problems.
-One of the crucial reasons for the failure of the approach is the so-called distribution mismatch phenomenon brought by the controlled dynamics.
-In this paper, we investigate this phenomenon and propose the initial value problem enhanced sampling method to mitigate this problem.
-We theoretically prove that this sampling strategy improves over the vanilla strategy on the classical linear-quadratic regulator by a factor proportional to the total time duration.
+One of the crucial reasons for the failure is the so-called distribution mismatch phenomenon brought by the controlled dynamics.
+In this paper, we investigate this phenomenon and propose the Progressive Optimal Path Sampling (POPS) method to mitigate this problem.
+We theoretically prove that this enhanced sampling strategy outperforms both the vanilla approach and the widely used Dataset Aggregation (DAgger) method on the classical linear-quadratic regulator by a factor proportional to the total time duration.
 We further numerically demonstrate that the proposed sampling strategy significantly improves the performance on tested control problems, including the optimal landing problem of a quadrotor and the optimal reaching problem of a 7 DoF manipulator.